Russell Marcus

 - Founder and Director, 2017–present

-- First Year Course (FYC) Advisory Committee, Fall 2020–present
+- First Year Course (FYC) Advisory Committee, Fall 2020–2023

 - Designed and led Mentoring Training Workshop Series